jstedfast/MimeKit/README.md

-If you are targetting any of the Xamarin platforms (or Linux), you won't need to do anything (although you certainly can if you want to) because, by default, I've configured MimeKit to use the Mono.Data.Sqlite binding to SQLite.
+If you are targetting any of the Xamarin platforms (or Linux), you won't need to do anything (although you certainly can if you want to) because, by default, I've configured MimeKit.Cryptography to use the Mono.Data.Sqlite binding to SQLite.

 If you are on any of the Windows platforms, however, you'll need to decide on whether to use one of the conveniently available backends such as the `WindowsSecureMimeContext`